-In addition to his business career, Francis Rooney and his family have a longstanding tradition of public and community service.
-He was appointed by President George W. Bush to serve as U.S. Ambassador to The Holy See from 2005 to 2008 and has also served on numerous public and private boards, including Naples Community Hospital, the Florida Gulf Coast University Foundation, The Center for the Study of the Presidency and Congress and the Advisory Commission of the Panama Canal.
+In addition to his business career, Rooney and his family have a longstanding tradition of public and community service.
+He was appointed by President George W. Bush to serve as U.S. Ambassador to the Holy See from 2005 to 2008, and has also served on numerous public and private boards, including Naples Community Hospital, the Florida Gulf Coast University Foundation, the Center for the Study of the Presidency and Congress, and the Advisory Commission of the Panama Canal.

 A graduate of Georgetown University (A.B.
 1975) and Georgetown University Law Center (J.D.
-1978), Rooney holds honorary degrees from the University of Notre Dame (2006) and the University of Dallas (2010).
-He is a former member of the District of Columbia and Texas Bars, holds a U.S. Coast Guard 100 Ton Masters License (sailing endorsement) and is a lifetime member of the National Rifle Association.
+1978), Rooney has honorary degrees from the University of Notre Dame (2006) and the University of Dallas (2010).
+He is a former member of the District of Columbia and Texas Bars, holds a U.S. Coast Guard 100 Ton Masters License (sailing endorsement), and is a lifetime member of the National Rifle Association.

-He and his wife, Kathleen, live in Southwest Florida and have three children: Larry, married to Porscha; Michael; and Kathleen, one grandson, Beckett, and one granddaughter, Bergen.
+He and his wife, Kathleen, live in Southwest Florida and have three children: Larry, marriedto Porscha; Michael, married to Frances; and Kathleen; one grandson, Beckett, and one granddaughter, Bergen.